jhcepas/npr/doc/tutorial/family_tree_workflow.rst

 Running a family-tree workflow
 *************************************

-The `genetree` mode allows to run a phylogenetic analysis for a given group of sequences, typically a gene family.
-Only a FASTA file, containing amino acid or nucleotide sequences, will be necessary to start the analysis.
+The `genetree` mode allows to run a phylogenetic analysis on a given group of sequences, typically representing a gene family.
+Only a FASTA file (aa or nt sequences) a configuration template are necessary to start the process.

-In addition, if NPR capabilities are enabled, both amino acid and nucleotide sequences could be provided at the same time.
+If NPR capabilities are enabled, both amino acid and nucleotide sequences could be provided at the same time.
 In such a case, the application will choose the more suitable sequence type for each internal node, according to the similarity of sequences grouped under each specific node (i.e. when aa sequences are identical under a terminal partition, nt sequences will be used to refine the node)

-Advantanges of NPR in the genetree workflow
+Advantages of NPR in the genetree workflow
 ===============================================

 NPR allows to refine internal nodes within a tree by accommodating different